micmejia/bible-dump/NKJV/Judges/Judg 19.md

 But his concubine played the harlot against him, and went away from him to her father's house at Bethlehem in Judah, and was there four whole months.

 ###### 3
-Then her husband arose and went after her, to speak [^a]kindly to her _and_ bring her back, having his servant and a couple of donkeys with him.
+Then her husband arose and went after her, to speak kindly to her _and_ bring her back, having his servant and a couple of donkeys with him.
 So she brought him into her father's house; and when the father of the young woman saw him, he was glad to meet him.

 ###### 4
 Now his father-in-law, the young woman's father, detained him; and he stayed with him three days.
 So they ate and drank and lodged there.